Political Centrists – Welcome Home

 The most heartening thing about coming back is the response has been far more positive than what it was just four years ago (the response four years ago was much better than it was four years prior to that, as well).
 As the two major parties have devolved further, corruption has gotten worse and the divisiveness these issues have caused tears more deeply into our social fabric, more and more people are willing to stop supporting the system that is feeding into these issues and are looking toward the political center for alternatives.

 With less time to spend on this than I had before, and without our website even being close to fully operational or producing much content, our engagement levels across social media have been growing in leaps and bounds, as has our follower numbers growth.
-This will speed up once our website is fully operational and
+This will progressively speed up once these three things happen:

-It’s Up to U to Spark a Centrist Movement
+We Each Have to #DoOURpart to Spark a Centrist Movement

 Dial back the activism and just look at my experience of trying to find a place that is welcome to me and my views and my story isn’t unusual at all.
 I’ve heard similar stories from hundreds of people over the last decade, most days run across several on social media and through news alert emails I get and have seen thousands from centrists and moderates on social media that have gone through the same process of being disillusioned by the parties and/or looking for other options that actually represent them and their views.